platima/Ad-Shield_Fix/README.md

 13. Lodge an issue [using this template](https://github.com/platima/slashdot-ad-fix/issues/new?labels=bug&template=bug_report.md&title=%5BBUG%5D).

 ## 👥 Credits
-- Original concept by Daniel Perelman (perelman@aweirdimagination.net / https://openuserjs.org/scripts/dperelman)
+- Original concept by [Daniel Perelman](https://github.com/dperelman) (perelman@aweirdimagination.net / https://openuserjs.org/scripts/dperelman)
 - Chrome/Tampermonkey adaptation by Platima
+- Verified functional on SourceForge and adapted by [@mpql](https://github.com/mpql)
 - Licensed under MIT License

 ## 🤝 Contributing
 Pull requests are welcome!
 Please feel free to submit issues or improvements.

 ## 📄 License
-MIT License - see [LICENSE] file for details.
+MIT License - see [LICENSE](LICENSE) file for details.

 ## 📅 Version History

 ### 2025
+- **2025-06-16**
+  - Accepted PR #5 by [@mpql](https://github.com/mpql) to add SourceForge
+  - This included renaming the file to make it more generic / applicable
+  - Updated README
 - **2025-01-16**
   - Confirmed Firefox works (using the same fault on j-cast.com)
   - Added information about other domains and added instructions